J-League match off after Nagoya players test positive for virus

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-TOKYO: Japan’s top-flight football league called off a match on Sunday after two Nagoya Grampus players tested positive for coronavirus, the first game shelved since the J-League resumed a month ago.
+TOKYO: Japan´s top-flight football league called off a match Sunday after two Nagoya Grampus players tested positive for coronavirus, the first game shelved since the J-League resumed a month ago.

 Nagoya defender Kazuya Miyahara developed fever and headache on Friday and tested positive for the virus.